ha199/Infographic-to-Speech-Agent-System/README.md

 ## 📄 License

-MIT License — free to use, modify, and distribute.
+Hari Hold the License — free to use, modify, and distribute.

 ---